 Ford came to COLLINS with a very monumental task - help Ford define a strategy that outlines a vision for their future and allows Ford to gain credit for innovation in the space that is being occupied by companies focused on Mars, rather than on Earth.

-The success of this strategy, event and presentation elevated Ford to the front runner at the NAIAS and the auto space in terms of press and buzz around the NAIAS and put the City of Tomorrow platform in motion for the future of Ford.
+The success of this strategy, event and presentation elevated Ford as the front runner at the NAIAS and the auto space in terms of press and buzz around the NAIAS and put the City of Tomorrow platform in motion for the future of Ford.

-COLLINS Team on this project included, Clay Kippen, Nick Ace, Brian Collins, Marc Lucas, Duncan Wardle, Seth Mroczka, Gabe Benzur, Jump Jirakaweekful and Chris Retcho with the help of our amazing partners Parc Office, Civic Entertainment, Gail & Rice and most importantly, Ford.
+Our COLLINS Team on this project included, Clay Kippen, Nick Ace, Brian Collins, Marc Lucas, Duncan Wardle, Seth Mroczka, Gabe Benzur, Jump Jirakaweekful and Chris Retcho with the help of our amazing partners Parc Office, Civic Entertainment, Gail & Rice and most importantly, Ford.